HappyPorch/uSplit/README.md

-*uSplit is no longer fully functioning.
+*UPDATE: uSplit is no longer fully functioning.
 Google have discontinued content experiments and have moved to Google Optimize.
-Unfortunatly Optimise doesn't have a fully featured management API- which limits the functionality uSPlit can provide.
+Unfortunately Optimise doesn't have a fully featured management API- which limits the functionality uSplit can provide.
 If you are interested in helping with the future of uSplit see this issue https://github.com/HappyPorch/uSplit/issues/25.*

 ---